For Pet Owners Suffering Financial Hardship

 How Can I Get Food?

-In order to ensure that we can help all those in need, eligibility is based on the short-term needs of pet owners and their animals.
+To ensure that we can help all those in need, eligibility is based on the short-term needs of pet owners and their animals.
 If you’re still in financial need after six visits, you can reapply to receive additional visits.

 To be eligible for the Pet Food Bank, we also require that recipients adhere to the following guidelines: